larryknaebelobsidian/kingdom/Proposition 58. Jesus, toward the close of His ministry, preached that the Kingdom was not nigh..md

 ***All Observations in this Proposition are worthy of detailed study.***

 ### Marriage of the King's son, Matt.
 22:1-14
->take the parable of the marriage of the King’s son, Matt.
+>... take the parable of the marriage of the King’s son, Matt.
 22:1-14, given just *after* (Matt.
 21:43), He declared that the Kingdom should be taken from them, and we have:
 >1.
 (1) *The Jewish nation* bidden but refusing the invitation (showing the sincerity of the offer, etc.);
 >2.
 (2) if the invitation had been accepted, *the marriage would have taken place*, but the invited guests refusing, it *was postponed* until other guests were furnished;
 >3.
 (3) the marriage (i.e. the enthronement to the Kingdom, comp.
 Prop.
 169), the wedding (i.e. the inauguration blessings and privileges, the Kingdom being likened to a feast, Prop.
 169), were *no longer nigh* to these invited ones;